clojure/core.typed/README.md

 Expressions evaluated via `eval` will also be type checked if the following is true at runtime:
 `(= :core.typed (:lang (meta *ns*)))`.

+## Runtime Spec and type inference

+core.typed can observe your tests running and generate appropriate annotations for your functions.

+First, call `(clojure.core.typed/prepare-infer-ns)` in the namespace you wish to infer.

+Then, run the relevant tests, ensuring you don't accidentally re-load the instrumented namespace.

+Finally, call `(clojure.core.typed/runtime-infer)` to insert core.typed annotations in your file, or `(clojure.core.typed/spec-infer)` for clojure.spec annotations.

 ## [Talk] Clojure Conj 2012